Answered By: Research-Writing Studio ref desk Last Updated: Dec 20, 2017 Views: 234

 To cite multiple works by the same author in your writing, include a shortened title of the work you are referring to.
-Book titles in italics and short titles of articles in quotation marks.
+Book titles should be in italics and short titles of articles should be in quotation marks.

 Johnson states that "the means justify the ends" (Endgames 22), yet in later years he reversed his position substantially (Imagine 87).

 Multiple articles by an Author (when named in sentence):

 Davidson states that "the radio spectrum increased 2.5%" ("Signals 2011" 21), yet government analysis is just the opposite ("Radio Spectrums Updated" 2012)

 Article by an author not named in sentence:

 Visual literacy is still "vague and ill-defined" by educational boards and policymakers (Ellis, "Visual Literacy" 12; ).